-Canon 10D versus Canon 77D
+Canon 10D vs 77D

 The Canon EOS 10D and the Canon EOS 77D are two digital cameras that were officially introduced, respectively, in February 2003 and February 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 10D has a resolution of 6.3 megapixel, whereas the 77D provides 24 MP.
+The 10D has a resolution of 6.3 megapixels, whereas the 77D provides 24 MP.